 Gastroenterologists in 16 VA hospitals studied 638 patients with gastric ulcers that were not considered to be malignant based on X-ray.
 Patients were hospitalized and treated with antacids and diet, the standard treatment for peptic ulcer at that time.
-The 111 patients whose ulcers did not
+The 111 patients whose ulcers did not heal sufficiently within 12 weeks of treatment were randomized either to immediate surgery or another 12 weeks of medical treatment.

 This study was published as a special supplement to the journal Gastroenterology.
-18 Dr. Morton Grossman summarized the complex and inconclusive results.
+Dr. Morton Grossman summarized the complex and inconclusive results.
 Of those patients with unhealed ulcers randomized to further medical treatment, 42 percent healed completely in the second 12 weeks of therapy.
 However, there was a high rate of recurrence of the ulcers in the medically treated patients during the two-year observation period.
 Cancer was found in 3.9 percent (25) of the 638 patients, but the indicators for cancer were not clear-cut.
 Grossman concluded that, despite the tremendous effort and careful design of the study, its fundamental question, whether medical or surgical treatment is better for gastric ulcers that don't heal promptly, remained unanswered.
-19